techidaily/site-win11-tips/source/_posts/guide-to-shutting-down-windows-11-privacy-features.md

 3. Select**Privacy, search and services** from the side menu.
 4. Enable**Tracking prevention** , and choose the tracking level you want to allow during your browsing sessions.

- If you’re still unsatisfied and want to take privacy protection to another level, you should check out our dedicated[Microsoft Edge privacy guide](https://www.makeuseof.com/best-microsoft-edge-privacy-add-ons/) .
+ If you’re still unsatisfied and want to take privacy protection to another level, you should check out our dedicated [Microsoft Edge privacy guide](https://www.makeuseof.com/best-microsoft-edge-privacy-add-ons/) .

 ## How to Delete Activity Tracking Data from Microsoft Account